bonsaiilabs/react-js-material-ui-stratafly/README.md

 ## Module2: Instructions

+### Higher Order Component
+Example of Higher Order Component and CSS-in-JS on CodeSandbox (https://codesandbox.io/s/9lwyjl0m84)

+### CSS In JS And Material UI Styling
+Example of CSS In JS and Material Ui Styling on CodeSandbox (https://codesandbox.io/s/jz5py8ll5w)

 ### Build Stratafly Header
 In the project directory, discard any changes you made and checkout the branch below:
 ######`git reset --hard`